ku-sldg/plih/_posts/2016-06-13-SimpleInterpreters.md

 {% endhighlight %}

 The built in function `parse` is called with an argument representing the parser.
 In our case, this is `expr`.
 So `parse expr` is parsing using the definition we created earlier.
 This is classic monadic programming.
 We'll come back to this later, but keep in mind that parsers are structures that are run by the `parse` function to perform their work.

+If the construction of the `AE` parser bothers you, it is save to simply use it for the time being.
+We'll learn more about extending and writing parsers as we move along.
+Don't get caught up in it now.

 ## Interpreters